mekwars-legends/mwl-docs/docs/legendsGameplay/militaryCampaign.rst

 The Military Campaign
 =====================

-The Military Campaign (MC), is central to your day to day life on Legends.
+The Military Campaign, also called a mini-campaign or MC, is central to your day to day life on Legends.
+It simulates your unit's deployment and engagements between refitting.
+This means that each game you play will be part of a mini campaign.

 A typical MC
 ============